Before packing, check this list of items prohibited from entering a particular country or region.

 Key takeaways

-• The cleanest country in the world is Estonia, according to a 2024 study by the Environmental Performance Index (EPI).
+- The cleanest country in the world is Estonia, according World Population Review's Cleanest Countries in the World 2025.

-• The cleanest city in the world is Vienna, Austria, according to global consulting firm Mercer's Quality of Living City Ranking 2023.
+- The cleanest city in the world is Zurich, Switzerland, according to global consulting firm Mercer's Quality of Living City Ranking 2024.

-• The country with the cleanest water is Italy, tied with the US, according to the EPI's latest rankings for unsafe drinking water quality.
+- The countries with the cleanest water are Finland, Germany, Greece, Ireland, Italy, Switzerland, the UK and the USA, according to the EPI's latest rankings for unsafe drinking water quality.

 What is the cleanest country in the world?

-The cleanest country in the world is Estonia, according to a 2024 study by the Environmental Performance Index (EPI).
-The EPI is a collaboration between Yale and Columbia universities and the global think tank, the World Economic Forum (WEF).
+The cleanest country in the world is Estonia, according to World Population Review's Cleanest Countries in the World 2025.
+World Population Review based their results on the Environmental Performance Index (EPI) - a collaboration between Yale and Columbia universities and the global think tank, the World Economic Forum (WEF).
 It ranks one hundred and eighty countries based on fifty-eight indicators, focusing on environmental health, ecosystem vitality and climate change.
 Indicators include air quality, water sanitation, CO₂ levels and marine habitat protection.

 Estonia achieved a score of 75.3 out of 100.
 Over the last ten years, the Baltic state has consistently ranked in the top thirty, with recent improvements due to advancements in air quality, waste management and the protection of natural habitats.